Henry, Lord Wilmot, 1st Earl of Rochester, 1612-58

 On the outbreak of the English Civil War, Wilmot was re-appointed commissary-general of horse in the King's army.
 He fought in the successful cavalry skirmish at Powick Bridge, but soon quarrelled with Prince Rupert.
 Like Rupert, he left the battlefield to chase fleeing Parliamentarians at Edgehill.
 In December 1642, Wilmot and Lord Digby led a troop of dragoons in a daring attack on the town of Marlborough in Wiltshire.
 The Cavaliers fought street by street to overpower the defenders, then plundered the town.
 The victory opened a line of communication from Oxford to the south-west and gave control of the Wiltshire cloth and wool trade to the Royalists.

 Wilmot's involvement in court politics faltered after the Queen's departure for France.
 He alienated the King's powerful civilian advisers Lord Digby and Lord Culpeper by attempting to raise support in the army for their dismissal.
 In August 1644, Wilmot secretly attempted to negotiate a treaty with the Earl of Essex in the hope of persuading the King to make peace with Parliament.
 When this came to light he was arrested at the head of his own troops and dismissed from his command.
-But Wilmot was popular, particularly with the "Old Horse", his élite cavalry brigade, and his arrest resulted in a near-mutiny.
+But Wilmot was popular with the Royalist cavalry, and his arrest resulted in a near-mutiny.
 Rather than have him court-martialled, the King decided to send Wilmot into exile along with Lord Percy, who was also implicated in the conspiracy.
 He went to France, where he attended the Queen once again.
 In October 1647, he was wounded in a duel with his enemy Digby.

 In 1656, Rochester was involved in negotiating the alliance between Charles and the Spanish, which resulted in Royalists fighting for Spain in the Anglo-Spanish War against England and France.
 He took command of the Royalist regiment of foot that later became the Grenadier Guards, but he died of fever on campaign at Sluys in Flanders in February 1658.